Public Art Opportunities

 Public Art Advisory Panel

-• Experience in art, art curatorship, arts policy, place-based landscape, and architecture and/ or design/disciplines;
+- Experience in art, art curatorship, arts policy, and place-based landscape, architecture, or design.

-• Knowledge of Georges River LGA culture and heritage; and/or
+- Knowledge of Georges River local government area culture and heritage.

 Thank you for your feedback.